J. J. Watt: 2016

-2017 season
+2017

 Watt returned from his injury to play in the season opener against the Jacksonville Jaguars.
 During Week 5 against the Kansas City Chiefs on Sunday Night Football, Watt left the game after an apparent leg injury.
 It was later revealed that he suffered a tibial plateau fracture in his left leg.
 He underwent surgery the next day and was ruled out the remainder of the season.
 In only five games, Watt finished with 11 tackles and two passes defended.

 During the 2017 season, Watt raised upwards of $40 million for relief and recovery efforts for the Houston area after Hurricane Harvey.
 The entire sum was raised through an online drive after he donated $100,000 of his own money as the starting base.
 Watt commented that this season "was always about more than football."
-He was co-named Sports Illustrated Sportsperson of the Year along with José Altuve of the Houston Astros for 2017 for their humanitarian and leadership efforts.
-Watt was named Walter Payton NFL Man of the Year.
+He was co-named Sports Illustrated Sportsperson of the Year along with Jose Altuve of the Houston Astros for 2017 for their humanitarian and leadership efforts.
+Watt was also named Walter Payton NFL Man of the Year.
 Despite his limited action, he was ranked 84th by his fellow players on the NFL Top 100 Players of 2018.

-2018 season
+2018

 Watt returned from his injury in time for the season opener against the New England Patriots.
 After being held without a sack in the first two weeks, he collected three sacks and eight combined tackles in the Week 3 27–22 defeat against the New York Giants, his first sacks since Week 2 of 2016.
 He followed that up with two sacks the following week in the OT win against the Indianapolis Colts.
 He was named the AFC Defensive Player of the Month for the month of September after recording five sacks, 20 tackles, and four forced fumbles.
-In Week 12, Watt recorded nine tackles, 1.5 sacks and a forced fumble in a 34–17 win over the Tennessee Titans, earning him AFC Defensive Player of the Week.
+In Week 12, Watt recorded nine tackles, 1.5 sacks, and a forced fumble in a 34–17 win over the Tennessee Titans, earning him AFC Defensive Player of the Week.
 After only recording 1.5 sacks in his previous two injury-plagued seasons, Watt finished the season with 16 sacks, second in the league behind Aaron Donald, and was named a First-team All-Pro for the fifth time in his career.
 He was named to his fifth Pro Bowl for his 2018 season.
 Watt became the second player to record four seasons with at least 15 sacks since the sack became an official statistic in 1982 (Reggie White had five such seasons).
 He was ranked 12th by his fellow players on the NFL Top 100 Players of 2019.